ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: R1 and R2 characterization

 \subsection{Line-mass profiles and associated 3D model quantities}

 Characterization of the mass distribution, and hence of the gravitational potential, is a requirement for interpreting the kinematics in these systems since the gravitational field of the gas serves as governor of the dynamics of a system \citep[e.g.,][]{stutz2018,gonzalez2019,gutierrez2021,reyes2024}.
 We follow the formalism outlined in \citet{stutz2016} to estimate these line-mass profiles in the main filaments of the G012 protocluster.
 We first align the filament mass maps with respect to their ridgelines (see Appendix \ref{sec:ap_datalign}).
-We use a box size of 0.56\,pc $\times$ 0.22\,pc (box length $\times$ box width) to capture the densest parts of both filaments, shown in Fig.\ref{fig:SPITZER_N2H+filaments} (right panel).
-We then construct \nthp cumulative mass distributions for both filaments.
+We use a box region to capture the densest parts of both filaments (see Fig.\ref{fig:SPITZER_N2H+filaments}), and construct \nthp cumulative mass distributions for both regions.
 As expected for elongated and dense structures, we find that the cumulative mass distribution profiles in both R1 and R2 are nearly linear (see Fig.\ref{fig:R1cumulativemass}), indicating that the mass distribution along the filament is approximately uniform.
 This allows us to derive an averaged line-mass profile as a function of projected radius from the ridgeline over the entire filament.
 While both distributions share this linear behavior, they differ in normalization: R2 is systematically shifted toward higher masses compared to R1.
 Following the formalism in \citet{stutz2016}, we find that the line-mass profiles are well-described by power laws of the form:

 where $\omega$ is the projected radius in the POS (or impact paramenter from the ridgeline), $\gamma$ corresponds to the index in the enclosed mass over length (M/L) vs. projected radius diagram (see Fig.~\ref{fig:enclosedmass}), and $\zeta$ is the M/L normalization constant.
 For R1 and R2 we obtain: